camilaprt/proyecto_rentabilidad/README.md

 As a final academic project, the main goal was to turn a simple idea into a working web application using real technologies and workflows.
 This helped me to put into practice what I had learned during the course while facing new challenges along the way.

 Although the app is not fully polished, it helped me understand the full development cycle and how important each step is - as every phase builds upon the last.
-I also identified areas to improve in future projects, like writing cleaner, more maintainable code and planning the database better to make the system easier to build and scale.
+Moving forward, I’d like to get better at writing modular, maintainable code and planning systems in a way that makes them easier to build and scale.

 This project represents a learning milestone and a foundation for future development work.